Basoul/Suggested-Solution-to-R.L./README.md

 # Suggested-Solution-to-R.L.

-Suggested Soluton to "Reinforcement Learning: An Introduction", second version.
+This is a suggested soluton to "Reinforcement Learning: An Introduction", second version, written by Richard S. Sutton and Andrew G. Barto.

+All suggestions are welcome.